BalajiKs171095/mbcrump.github.io/_posts/2015-05-31-quick-tip-with-typescript-and-vscode.md

 >Note: Since this is a Node app, Control-C will kill the process in the terminal window if you want to stop tsc from watching for file changes.

-##Wrap-up
+##Like this Post?

-Thanks for reading this quick tip and if you have any questions or comments, then leave them below.
+Thanks for reading and if you like this post, then share it with one of the buttons below.
+Also, feel free to leave a comment below.